-1. The law applicable to the effectiveness as between the transferor and the transferee of a transfer of proceeds is the law applicable to the effectiveness as between the transferor and the transferee of the transfer of the receivable from which the proceeds arose.
+1. The law applicable to the effectiveness as between the transferor and the transferee of a transferee's right in-of proceeds is the law applicable to the effectiveness as between the transferor and the transferee of the transfer of the receivable from which the proceeds arose.

-2. The law applicable to the third-party effectiveness and priority of a transfer of proceeds is the law applicable to the third-party effectiveness and priority of a transfer of a receivable.
+2. The law applicable to the third-party effectiveness and priority of a transferee's right in-of proceeds is the law applicable to the third-party effectiveness and priority of an interest in an asset of the same kind as the proceeds. the law applicable to the third-party effectiveness and priority of a transfer of a receivable.